hwac121/aptclean-assist/README.md

 INSTALLATION INSTRUCTIONS

 You will need to get the current release of the aptcourses-cleanup PYZ bundle for this to work.
-The file you need to download is '' and it is required by this script.
+The file you need to download is 'aptsources-cleanup.pyz' and it is required by this script.
 The file 'aptsources-cleanup.pyz' is the actual appication and this script simply sets up a quick link shortcut for you so that you may just type 'aptclean' anywhere in a terminal to call upon the application.

 I have made this part of my installs setup now so this very annoying error can be fixed by David Foerster's nice little application quickly and easily.